Uniform Regularity for free-boundary navier-stokes equations with surface tension: Vorticity estimate

 This means that we are suffice to control vorticity instead of $\partial_z v$.
-Using vorticity we can neglect pressure effect, however main difficulty in vorticity estimate is that it does not vanish on the free boundary.
-We first divide the equation of vorticity into homogeneous and non-homogeneous parts and apply critical $L^4$ in time type estimate from [1].
+Using vorticity, we can neglect pressure effect, because $\nabla^{\varphi}\times\nabla^{\ \varphi} q = \nabla\times\nabla p = 0$.
+However, main difficulty in estimating vorticity is that vorticity $\omega$ does not vanish on the free boundary.
+To analyze vorcitiy estimate, we divide the equation of vorticity into homogeneous and non-homogeneous parts and apply critical $H^{\frac{1}{4}}$ estimate type estimate from \cite{NMFR}.
 Applying $\nabla^\varphi\times$ to the Navier-Stokes equation gives,